pburtchaell/react-notification/README.md

 If you are using the React 0.13.x or lower, you can install the previously compatible version of this component with `npm i react-notification@2.3.0 -S`.
 The current version only works with React 0.14.x.

 Please read the [contributing guide](/CONTRUBUTING.md) if you are interested in contributing.
 If you are coming from version 1.0.0, there is an [upgrade guide](/UPGRADING.md) to help you make the switch.
-If you have questions, please feel free to create an issue on GitHub or message me (@pburtchaell) on the [Reactiflux Slack community](http://www.reactiflux.com/).
+If you have questions, please feel free to create an issue on GitHub.

 ## Usage